 - Bluetooth 5.0, USB-C, 3.5mm audio jack, fast battery charging and rear-mounted fingerprint scanner.

 Besides the ZenFone 5, Asus also announced the ZenFone 5Z (ZS620KL), which had widely been believed to be the ZenFone 5 Pro.
 On the outside, including the display screen as well as the camera specs, the 5Z is the same phone as the standard ZenFone 5, but on the inside, the two are different phones, as you can see below.

 - Qualcomm Snapdragon 845 processor

 - 4/64GB, 6/128GB or 8/256GB memory options (expandable up to 400GB)

 As for the rest, including software, connectivity, ports and battery capacity, among others, they remain the same as the ZenFone 5.
 However, the ZenFone 5Z has superior fast charging technology than its counterpart, which means the 3300mAh unit on the 5Z will fill up faster than the similar unit on the 5.
 It also includes what Asus calls AI Charging, where the battery will keep an eye on your charging habits and adjust the charge rate in a bid to help the battery age gracefully.

 ZenFone 5 and 5Z price and release date

 At the launch event, Asus confirmed that the ZenFone 5Z will be priced at $499 for the base model of 4GB RAM and 64GB storage.
 In the UK, the 5Z will be priced at £499.
-As for the ZenFone 5, pricing details are not yet available, but they should be sooner than later.
+As for the ZenFone 5, you’ll part with about $400, but this price could vary depending on markets.